-Texas.
-In 1925, I saved enough money to travel to Los Angeles, California, where I graduated from college.
-I became an ophthalmologist, a special kind of doctor that helps people with their vision.
+My name is Dr. Reynaldo J. Carreon, Jr..
+I was born in Texas in 1901.
+In 1925, I saved enough money to travel to Los Angeles, California where I graduated from college and became an ophthalmologist, a special kind of doctor that helps people with their vision.
 During my 27 years on the teaching staff of Los Angeles County Hospital, I developed and directed the Pan American Medical Center.

-During World War II, I opened a medical clinic in Indio to serve the elderly, disabled, and needy.
+During World War II, I opened a medical clinic in Indio to serve the elderly, disabled and needy.
 Since doctors were scarce, I spent as many days a week as possible in my adopted home of Indio.
-I helped create a Community Hospital now called John F. Kennedy Memorial Hospital.
-During President Eisenhower's administration, I was an ambassador-at-large to Central and South America.
-I was awarded Mexico's Order of the Aztec Eagle for lifetime achievement to improve Inter-American relations.
+I helped create a Community Hospital in Indio that is now called John F. Kennedy Memorial Hospital.
+During the administration of President Eisenhower, I was an ambassador-at-large to Central and South America.
+I was awarded Mexico's Order of the Aztec Eagle for life-time achievement to the improvement of Inter-American relations.

 My wife and I moved permanently to Indio in 1976.
-I co-founded the Mexican American Chamber of Commerce and volunteered with the Indio Senior Citizens Advisory Committee.
-As a supporter of the Riverside County Fair and Coachella Valley Date Festival, I created special costumes to wear at the fair.
+I co-founded the Mexican-American Chamber of Commerce and volunteered with the Indio Senior Citizens Advisory Committee.
+Over the years, I have helped the Mexican American community by providing people with funds for school called scholarships.
+In 1984, I donated \$100,000 to College of the Desert to be used for scholarships for students of Mexican-American descent.
+This fund continues today to grant awards.
+As a big supporter of the Riverside County Fair and Coachella Valley Date Festival, I used to create special costumes to wear at each festival.

 [Dr. Carreon died at his Indio home in December 1991.
 Dedicated to him are Dr. Carreon Boulevard, a street in Indio, and an elementary school, Dr. Reynaldo J. Carreon, Jr., Academy.
-Dr. Carreon donated land to the city of Indio for a park that today bears his name.]
+Dr. Carreon donated land to the city of Indio for a park which today bears his name.]